robertocastanon/liri-node-app/README.md

 ## spotify-this-song

-Type **node liri spotify-this-song** then a song's name for an exmple i'll use 'Chop Suey' by System of A Down.
+Type **node liri spotify-this-song** then a song's name for an exmple I'll use 'Chop Suey' by System of A Down.

 This would look like **node liri spotify-this-song chop suey**